Pan American Life Center

 • Good moral character

-• Satisfy the one year experience requirements under the supervision of a licensed CPA*
+• Satisfy the one year experience requirement as verified by a licensed CPA in a position to know *

 • Submit the application form required by the Board